Writers & Journalists

 This journalist also wants readers to know: “I am also a music publicist, working at Classical Music Communications as senior associate for the past 8 years.”

-Carmelia writes
+Carmelia writes The Coldest Truth

 “The Coldest Truth is an examination of Black music and culture.
 We ask questions about the assumptions and things we take for granted while celebrating the best that our music and culture have to offer.”